splunk/splunk-connect-for-snmp/docs/mib-request.md

 It creates a Kubernetes pvc with MIB files inside and maps it to MIB server pod.
 Also, you can change the storageClass and size of persistence according to the `mibserver` schema: [check here](https://github.com/pysnmp/mibs/blob/main/charts/mibserver/values.yaml).
-The default persistence size is 3 Gibibytes, so consider reducing it to the amount you actually need.
+The default persistence size is 1 Gibibyte, so consider reducing or expanding it to the amount you actually need.
 Whenever you add new MIB files, rollout restart MIB server pods to compile them again:

 ```bash